Micah: The Anti-Hero

 A curious fellow in the book of Judges is Micah (not to be confused with the prophet Micah who lived many centuries later and has a book of the Bible named after him).
-Micah, with two chapters surrounding him, was not listed as a judge and did not lead the people to overthrow their oppressors.
+This Micah, with two chapters surrounding him, is not listed as a judge and does not lead the people to overthrow their oppressors.

-- He stole silver from his mom.
+- He steals silver from his mom.

 Seemingly, everything Micah did was wrong.